Pass MRCGP AKT with Arora

 You can take the AKT exam from ST2 onwards.

-Many people are taking the AKT earlier and earlier and choosing to attempt it at the first opportunity in ST2.
-Although it can be a relief to get your AKT passed as soon as possible, choosing to take an AKT MRCGP test too soon can result in the following issues:
+Many trainees are taking the AKT earlier and earlier and choosing to attempt it at the first opportunity in ST2.
+Although it can be a relief to get your AKT passed as soon as possible, choosing to take the AKT too soon can result in the following issues:

-– The person’s lack of GP experience hinders how they can apply their knowledge in scenario-based situations
+– The trainee’s lack of GP experience hinders how they can apply their knowledge in scenario-based situations.

-– People choose to rely only on one type of revision resource to save time and money (e.g just flashcards) which limits how much information they can retain and apply to the exam
+– Trainees choose to rely only on one type of revision resource to save time and money (e.g just flashcards) which limits how much information they can retain and apply to the exam.

-–People taking their first attempt as a ‘feeler’ attempt can often result in them not being prepared enough
+–Trainees taking their first attempt as a ‘feeler’ attempt can often result in them not being prepared enough.

 There is no right or wrong time to take your AKT, and opting to take it in ST2 or ST3 year both have their benefits.